Helios113/dyna/README.md

     Dynamic number of experts per iteration

 Where will I handle the rescaling
     In the main body I guess
     What about the norming, I think it should be hidden in the modules

+TODO:

+Take a break
+    Check the end of trainig time and make sure to start documenting before end of today
+    5. Document everything
+    1. Make better naming scheme
+        Make sure entropy works with Transformer model?
+    2. Look into the early exit
+    3. Implement Geiping
+    4. Fix the other balancing methods

+What can be the issue
+    Attention mask --good
+    Position mask -- good
+    RoPE
+    Norms and application of blocks --good
+    Metrics some how affect gradient -- mhmmm

+    Both transformer with simple and moeut with moeut layers gets messed up so likley it is the norming and block application